Tanguyrhd/Tanguyrhd/README.md

 Hi there !

 - Working actively to become a data scientist and AI expert !
-- Starting "le Wagon", Data Science and AI Bootcamp on april 14th, for two months !
+- Gratuated from "le Wagon", Data Science and AI Bootcamp on June 15th 2025 !
 - Mechanical engineer, Climber, Writer, Highliner, Photographer...